Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

     >**Did you know?**: Once you find a query you like, you can create an alert from it.

-## Cleanup your resources
+## Task 7: Cleanup your resources

-If you are working with **your own subscription** take a minute to delete the lab resources.
-This will ensure resources are freed up and cost is minimized.
-The easiest way to delete the lab resources is to delete the lab resource group.
+**Delete your resource group** to avoid resource duplication and potential inconsistencies in your next lab

 + In the Azure portal, select the resource group, select **Delete the resource group**, **Enter resource group name**, and then click **Delete**.
 + Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.